jaws-stack/jaws-users-crud-ddb-jwt-js/README.md

-#awsm-users-crud-ddb-jwt-js
+#jaws-users-crud-ddb-jwt-js

-An `aws-module` containing a group of lambdas that perform user crud operations.
+An `jaws-module` containing a group of lambdas that perform user crud operations.

 **Uses:**
 * AWS Lambda